A useful Krabi travel guide featuring the top things to do in Railay Beach, Thailand.

 Where to Stay at Railay

 Railay is a small peninsula with no cars or road transport.
-Therefore, you can walk to all the pristine beaches, where most of the accommodation options are located.
-These range from budget backpacker hostels to amazing 5-star resorts on right the beach.
+Therefore, you can walk to all the pristine beaches, where most of the best Railay Beach hotels and resorts are located.
+There are also a few budget backpacker hostels right on the beach.

 Below are the top 3 places to stay in Railay for each budget.